SparkPost/deep-links/iOS/README.md

 # iOS / Swift code example

-An example `apple-app-site-association` file is included.
-Update to match your app ID and bundle ID.

-This basic example app responds to Deep Links that are tracked via your ESP (such as SparkPost), by following the 302 redirect, obtaining the original surfacing the received (tracked) link, and displaying both of these on the app.
+Responds to Deep Links that are tracked via your ESP (such as SparkPost), by following the 302 redirect, obtaining the original surfacing the received (tracked) link, and displaying both of these on the app.

 This is more involved than simply fetching with `URLSession.shared.dataTask`.
 It is more efficient because it doesn't fetch the resolved web-page (which could be large).